Chinese Salt and Pepper Chicken a spicy treat featuring crispy fried chicken seasoned with five spice & finished with black pepper & chilli.

 As I mentioned in the salt and pepper squid recipe I like to serve this sort of fried food on top of the pickles.

 The juices soak in and things at the bottom get all chewy and delicious.
-If you want to keep your chicken crsipy then keep the two separate.
+If you want to keep your chicken crispy then keep the two separate.

-My Chinese salt and pepper chicken breast is the perfect quick fakeaway dinner treat...
-And that pickled daikon is the perfect accompaniment!
+My Chinese salt and pepper chicken breast is the perfect quick fakeaway dinner treat that cooks in well under 30 minutes.

 - 1 Tsp Chinese Five Spice